openforis/sepal-doc/docs/source/cookbook/classification.rst

     This process requires a good understanding of the visualization feature of SEPAL.
 Please refer to the `feature <#>`__ section for more information.

 Once all of the parameters are set, the user is free to add extra training data in the web interface and the new points will be added to the final model, improving the quality of the classification.

 Set up the view
 ^^^^^^^^^^^^^^^

 In order to improve the classification, one must set up the view to display all of the information.
-These guidelines could be modified and extended, but can still be used as an introductory resource.
+While these guidelines could be modified and extended, they are still useful as an introductory resource.

 In the following image, we displayed: